 Liberation Day is 9th May

-Online events take place throughout the day
+Events take place throughout the day - details to follow

 The 9th May is Liberation Day in Jersey, marking the end of the Second World War for Jersey and its inhabitants.
 The Channel Islands were infamously the only United Kingdom territories to be occupied by the German Forces.
 Fear and hunger best describe the hardship islanders suffered during nearly five years, leading to intense relief when freedom was finally announced on the 8th May 1945, first by Winston Churchill in London - 'Our Dear Channel islands are also to be freed today' - then by the Bailiff of Jersey, on 9th May, in what has now become Liberation Square in St Helier.